GoMyCode-nextGen/javascript-functions/Readme.md

 add(1, 1); // -> 2
 add(2, 2); // -> 4
 ```
-Write a function called subtract that takes two numbers as parameters and when invoked subtracts them from each other then returns the result.
+7.Write a function called subtract that takes two numbers as parameters and when invoked subtracts them from each other then returns the result.

 ```js
 function subtract(firstNumber, secondNumber) {